With the title Travel And Sleep In Safety And Comfort, I'm clearly not talking about today's airline experience.

 Set aside your memories and nightmares of your recent airline journey and recall with me a different era.

 You arrive at the train station after dinner, even though the train on which you are departing doesn't pass through town until after midnight.
 Nonetheless, your Pullman car is waiting at the station, warm and aglow with light.
 The Pullman porter greets you at the door and carries your luggage to your private room.
 Perhaps you have reserved a roomette for one person or facilities as large as a double-bedroom for four or the peak of elegance and space, a drawing room.

-A carafe of cool water is waiting in your room along with clean glasses.
+A thermos of cool water is waiting in your room along with cups.

 Regardless of its size, your room includes a sink, mirror, toilet, reading lights, electrical outlets and personal temperature controls.
-Clean towels and face cloths — and they are cloth, not paper — are waiting for you along with a personal bar of soap.
+Clean towels — and they are cloth, not paper — are waiting for you along with a personal bar of soap.

 When you are ready for bed, you summon the porter.
 With a clever twist of his special key, he pulls down a fully made bed with crisp white bed linens and a full-size pillow.
-Undressing, you hang your clothes in a small closet within your room so they won't be wrinkled.
+Undressing, you hang your clothes on hangers so they won't be wrinkled.

 And I've always thought this was one of the coolest services — if you place your shoes in the shoe locker, by morning the porter will have removed them from the other side and applied a fresh shine before replacing them, compliments of The Pullman Company.

 Sliding between the crisp sheets, you extinguish the light in your room and drift off to sleep while still sitting at the station.
 In the middle of the night, when your train arrives, a switch engine will attach your Pullman car to the train.
 And you will depart with no further ado on your part.
 The porter will give your tickets to the train's conductor so that you aren't awakened.